English

 Even if HST is not payable on the purchase price of your home, HST is payable on most transaction costs, such as legal fees and disbursements, real estate commissions, appraisals, home inspections, and survey fees.
 HST is not payable on land transfer tax or mortgage insurance fees.

 The purchase price of resale homes are exempt from the HST, while the purchase price of new homes are subject to HST.
 If you are a purchaser of a home, your property may qualify for a rebate of a portion of the HST paid.
-You do not have to be a first-time homeowner to qualify.
+You do not have to be a first-time homeowner to qualify, but the home must be your primary place of residence.

 Non-resident Speculation Tax (NRST)